-Employment-based Non-permanent Residents Nonimmigrant Visas
+Employment-Based Nonimmigrant Visas

 This visa category is for individuals in specialty occupations and requires applicants to have a highly specialized knowledge of a certain field or completion of a specific course of higher education.